 You would take your meter multiplier and (you guessed it!) multiply it by the difference between your current reading and your previous reading.
 Most residential properties will not require CTs or PTs, so your meter multiplier will often show up as “1” on your electricity bill.

 This amount represents the "kilowatt-hours" of electricity you’ve used over the past month, and it’s often the most important figure (aside from the total) on your bill.
 To get an idea of your base charge for electricity, you’ll need to know your effective rate rather than just the energy charge (or your plan’s rate).
-The effective rate includes your energy rate, TDSP charges, meter charges, and various taxes.
+The effective rate includes your energy rate, TDSP charges and various fees.
 Let’s use our bill example from the very top of this page:

 The bill balance was $81.88, and the billed kWh usage was 782.
 Divide the balance by the usage, and you'll get your effective rate.